tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 is expected other data plane technology models will augment the TE generic YANG data model.

-Also, it is expected other YANG modules that model TE signaling protocols, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
+Also, it is expected that other YANG modules that model TE signaling protocols, such as RSVP-TE ({{RFC3209}}, {{!RFC3473}}), or Segment-Routing TE (SR-TE)
 {{?RFC9256}} will augment the generic TE YANG  module.